 Not every academic subject comes naturally to every student.
 Some may experience a lack of motivation or performance anxiety related to specific classes.
 A S.M.A.R.T. goal for a student who wants to improve his English grade might be, "I will get an A on my next English paper by making sure I understand the assignment, letting my teacher read my draft, and completing three revisions before the due date."
 This is a solid goal that presents clear, manageable steps for meeting a measurable objective in a specific time frame.

-Getting good grades is an admirable goal, but if it takes you forever to find your history notes and your locker is a bottomless pit, the objective will be hard to meet.
-A goal related to staying organized might state, "I will set up a binder with folders for each class by the end of the first week of school and clean my binder and locker once a week for the rest of the school year."
-This goal sets a specific initial time frame for making organization a priority and then states how you will maintain organization once the initial goal is acheived.
+Getting good grades is an admirable goal, but if it takes you forever to find your history notes and your locker is a bottomless pit, the goal will be hard to attain.
+A goal related to staying organized might state, "I will set up a binder with folders for each class by the end of the first week of school and clean my binder and locker every Monday for the rest of the school year."
+This goal sets a specific initial time frame for making organization a priority and then states how you will maintain organization once the initial goal is achieved.

 According to the high school goal-setting guide "Roads to Success," a well-grounded social community helps students commit to their education.
 However, many students are too shy or insecure to talk to new people.
 A socially-oriented S.M.A.R.T. goal might read, "I will join at least one club by the end of the first month of school and get to know at least one new person a week for the rest of the year."
 This goal opens up two specific avenues to come out of your shell at different times during the year.